benpages/netlify_starter_site/src/blog/breathing-exerices.md

 Perform 4 reps and you're done.
 This is the last time-consuming exercise of all 3.

 <iframe src="https://www.youtube.com/embed/gz4G31LGyog?start=52" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

+## When to do breathing exercises?

+Practicing some sort of breathing exercise daily can truly lead to miraculous results, from improving your mental performance to relieving the symptoms of your mood or sleep disorders.

+The key to experiencing those results firsthand, however, is not as much the frequency at which one performs the exercises, but the consistency with which they do.
+It's like anything else.
+You don't get ripped after one month of hitting weights.
+You don't lose weight by eating a cucumber salad once in a blue moon.
+You don't become an expert in your field by reading Amazon's best-selling book on the topic.

+When performing breathing exercises, you are training your body to unlearn its breathing patterns and replace them with new, healthier ones.
+It's that very learning process that requires time and repetition.

+Long answer short, I'd do these twice a day - right upon waking and before going to sleep - for 5 weeks minimum.
+Then (and only then) would I make a judgment call and decide whether or not they are beneficial for me.

+## Are breathing exercises safe?

+If you have never practiced any sort of mindfulness or breathwork, starting a daily breathing ritual may seem intimidating.
+However, breathing exercises are one of the safest forms of therapy out there.
+Little to no downside with unlimited upside potential; that's the best investment of 3 minutes a day most of us will ever have the chance to make in our lives.
+The first few times you perform a breathing exercise, you may feel slightly light-headed or you may notice some tingling sensations in various parts of your body.
+Nothing to worry about; that's 100% normal and will go away with time and practice.
+If anything, try to enjoy the feeling; it is quite pleasant.

+## What are the benefits of deep breathing?

+Deep breathing might be the quickest and easiest way you have to reduce stress and improve your overall health.
+Traditional Chinese Medicine has been employing breathwork for centuries as a way to heal and energize the body.
+In yoga, the breath is used to induce a mental state of calm, relaxation, and mindfulness.

+In Western medicine, breathing is a relatively new topic scientists are only now starting to look at.
+Research would have probably been much more advanced by now if pharma companies had figured out a way to earn profits from it.
+However, practicing a regular deep breathing routine has been associated with many benefits, such as:
+- lowering blood pressure
+- improving lung function
+- encouraging weight loss
+- relieving stress and anxiety
+- helping sleep

 ## Conclusion